- IMPORTANT INFORMATION AND WHO WE ARE

 - YOUR LEGAL RIGHTS

 Purpose of this Privacy Notice

-Clockwise Group Ltd (company no. 11457392) or a subsidiary of that company within the “Clockwise” group (referred to, collectively, as we, us or our in this privacy notice) is the controller and responsible for your personal data.
-If you have any questions about this privacy notice (including any requests to exercise any of your legal rights) please contact us by firstname.lastname@example.org.
+Clockwise Group Ltd (company no. 11457392) or, depending which of the Clockwise locations you are dealing with, a subsidiary of that company within the “Clockwise” group (referred to, collectively, as we, us or our in this privacy notice) is the controller and responsible for your personal data.
+If you have any questions about this privacy notice (including any requests to exercise any of your legal rights) please contact us by emailing firstname.lastname@example.org.

 Our website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 Personal data means any information about an individual from which that person can be identified.
 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

 - Identity Data includes first name, last name, image, online username or similar identifier, job title, skills and interests, employer, location, social media accounts, date of birth and gender;

 - Contact Data includes email address, physical address and telephone numbers;

 - Financial Data includes bank account and payment card details;

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website;